Skip to main content

 Once your thesis is fixed, compare schools by verified facts, open gaps, and risk impact in one view.
 Your goal is not reputation; it is to find which options still hold up on curriculum continuity, admissions timing, and weekday operations.

 Build one lean master table with only decision-changing fields.
-If you cannot verify an item from a current official document, keep a visible placeholder such as Add current fee band after verification or Add current deadline window after verification.
+For any item you cannot verify from a current official document, label the field as pending school/source verification instead of guessing.

 Reward schools for current, decision-relevant documents, not polished marketing copy.